Escape to Welsh Islands

 For the avid explorer, there is little more thrilling than going venturing beyond solid land.
-The 50 islands of Wales tempt the traveller to discover unique scenery, wildlife and heritage.
+The 50 Welsh Islands tempt the traveller to discover unique scenery, wildlife and heritage.
 Put some distance between yourself and life as you know it and delight in these offshore havens.

 The Pembrokeshire islands, South West Wales

 Caldey Island, Pembrokeshire by Paula J JamesSkomer, Skokholm and Grassholm are a trio of neighbouring islands named by ancient Viking visitors.
 They are located off the coast of southern Pembrokeshire, and are celebrated for their exceptional wildlife.
 The islands are grouped together as a Site of Special Scientific Interest and are included within the Pembrokeshire Coast National Park in West Wales.

 Skomer, the larger island, has a thriving puffin colony and these quirky birds with their iconic black and orange beaks are the big draw for visitors.
 A circuit walk of the high plateau of the island will lead you to its abandoned farm, views of its towering cliffs and seas busy with seabirds.
 You can stay overnight on Skomer in self-catering accommodation – a treat when the Manx shearwaters are around, as the birds return from hunting at night amid a cacophony of eerie sounds.